-- CoCs may create new Permanent Supportive Housing (PSH) projects that will serve 100 percent chronically homeless individuals and families (including unaccompanied youth) or that meet the requirements of "DedicatedPLUS" as defined in the NOFA; - CoCs may create new Rapid Rehousing (RRH) projects that will serve homeless individuals and families (including unaccompanied youth) coming directly from the streets or emergency shelters, and include persons fleeing domestic violence situations; and - 3.
+- 1. CoCs may create new Permanent Supportive Housing (PSH) projects that will serve 100 percent chronically homeless individuals and families (including unaccompanied youth) or that meet the requirements of "DedicatedPLUS" as defined in the NOFA; - 2.
+CoCs may create new Rapid Rehousing (RRH) projects that will serve homeless individuals and families (including unaccompanied youth) coming directly from the streets or emergency shelters, and include persons fleeing domestic violence situations; and - 3.
 CoCs may create new Joint Transitional Housing (TH) and RRH projects that provide TH units and short or medium term tenant-based rental assistance (RRH) in one project.

-1 The Cambridge CoC can apply for its Annual Renewal Demand (\$4,322,638) plus up to \$458,782 in Bonus funds.
+1 The Cambridge CoC can apply for its Annual Renewal Demand (\$4,571,999) plus up to \$424,377 in Bonus funds.

 New and existing agencies are encouraged to apply for new projects.
-All agencies interested in applying for a new project in the 2018 competition must complete and submit a New Project proposal form.
-The New Project proposal form will be posted to the CoC's website on 7/6/2018.
+All agencies interested in applying for a new project in the 2019 competition must complete and submit a New Project proposal form.
+The New Project proposal form will be posted to the CoC's website by 8/9/2019 and an email announcement will be sent out when it's available.